niokagi/niokagi/README.md

 ## Hi there 👋

-I'm a Junior Web Engineer who believes "good enough" is never really good enough. also an enthusiastic learner, problem solver, and often a perfectionist when it comes to the products I develop.
+I'm a Junior Software Engineer who believes "good enough" is never really good enough. also an enthusiastic learner, problem solver, and often a perfectionist when it comes to the products I develop.

 <!-- <img align="left" alt="JavaScript" width="26px" src="https://raw.githubusercontent.com/devicons/devicon/1119b9f84c0290e0f0b38982099a2bd027a48bf1/icons/javascript/javascript-original.svg" style="max-width: 100%;"> -->